scalar-labs/scalardl/docs/backup-restore.md

 ### Cosmos DB

-Cosmos DB continuous mode backup creates Point In Time Restore (PITR), it is recommended to use in production environment.
+You should create Cosmos DB account using `Continuous` backup policy to create continuous backups.

-The easiest way to take a transactionally-consistent backup for Scalar DL on Cosmos DB is to pause the Scalar DL service using the [How to create transactionally consistent backup](#how-to-create-transactionally-consistent-backup) steps.
-You can use the middle value of the pause time as a restore point.
+Follow [How to create transactionally consistent backup](#how-to-create-transactionally-consistent-backup) to create a transactionally-consistent backup.

 ### DynamoDB

-ScalarDL schema loader enables Point-in-time recovery (PITR) for each table in a DynamoDB.
+You should create the schema using the scalardl schema loader, which enables Point-in-time recovery (PITR) for each table in a DynamoDB by default.

-The easiest way to take a transactionally-consistent backup for Scalar DL on DynamoDB is to pause the Scalar DL service using the [How to create transactionally consistent backup](#how-to-create-transactionally-consistent-backup) steps.
-You can use the middle value of the pause time as a restore point.
+Follow [How to create transactionally consistent backup](#how-to-create-transactionally-consistent-backup) to create a transactionally-consistent backup.

 ## Restore